nullstone-io/aspnet-quickstart/README.md

 ## Details on quickstart

-This static site was generated following these steps.
+This web app was generated following these steps.
 1. `dotnet new webapp --no-https -o .`
 2. `dotnet new gitignore`
-3.